This page describes the best practices you can follow when planning and designing very large-size clusters.

 To learn more, see Exposing applications using Services.

-Every node runs a kube-proxy or GKE Dataplane V2 agent (anetd) that uses watches for monitoring any Service change.
+Every node runs a kube-proxy that uses watches for monitoring any Service change.
 The larger a cluster, the more change-related data the agent processes.
 This is especially visible in clusters with more than 500 nodes.

 In GKE version 1.18 and earlier, data is propagated using Endpoint objects, which do not scale well.